Manila sound: Characteristics

-Manila sound is styled as catchy and melodic, with smooth, lightly orchestrated, accessible folk/soft rock, sometimes fused with funk, light jazz and disco.
+Manila sound is styled as catchy and melodic, with smooth, lightly orchestrated, accessible folk/soft rock, sometimes fused with funk, country, light jazz and disco.
 However, broadly speaking, it includes quite a number of genres (e.g. pop, vocal music, soft rock, folk pop, disco, soul, Latin jazz, funk etc.), and should therefore be best regarded as a period in Philippine popular music rather than as a single musical style.
 Manila sound typified the prevailing pop sound of the era, and drew its influences from the singer-songwriter genre of American music during the 1970s.
 A majority of Manila sound songs were composed in Tagalog or Taglish, although some were also written entirely in English.
 Sometimes, these songs included "juvenile lyrics", and less frequently, "swardspeak" (aka "gayspeak", i.e. homosexual slang) recast with novelty, comedic or satirical undertones.

 History

 Manila sound was popularized by the pop rock band Hotdog with their many hit singles, including "Ikaw ang Miss Universe ng Buhay Ko" (You Are the Miss Universe of My Life), "Panaginip" (Dream), "Langit Na Naman" (Heaven Once Again), "O, Lumapit Ka" (Oh, Come Closer), "Bitin sa Iyo" (Left Hanging Over You), and "Dying to Tell You", among others.
 The term "Manila sound" was used in the early seventies to label pop music by young bands like Hotdog and Cinderella, and young singers who sang in Tagalog/Taglish and English, such as Rico J. Puno and Hadji Alejandro.
-The term was not derived from Hotdog's hit single "Manila", which was released much later in the decade, as some ascribe.
-In 1975, for example, Vicor Music Corporation released the album The Manila Sound.
+In 1975, Vicor Music Corporation released the album The Manila Sound.

 Manila sound is characterized by catchy melodic phrases.
 In its later period, Manila sound was dominated by the disco mania that swept the Philippines, led by groups such as VST & Company, the Boyfriends and Hagibis, among others.
 Alternately described as "the marshmallow sound", Manila sound generated a string of calculated radio hits by artists such as Cinderella, Apolinario Mabini Hiking Society, Florante, Rico J. Puno, Sharon Cuneta, and many others.

 Manila sound's unprecedented and meteoric appeal provided viability to a Philippine recording industry that until then had relied on cover versions and imitation of foreign hits to entice consumers.
 Popular music in the 1970s was disseminated and consumed almost exclusively through AM and later also FM radio, which also measured, as did record sales, which songs were popular.
 During that period, MTV and music video formats were nearly non-existent (MTV started airing music videos only in 1981) and television was not really considered the means by which record producers and music artists marketed their songs.
 Popular music was listened to (on the radio) and not viewed (on television), and consequently, many musicians, apart from their band names, were not generally known to listeners.
 Furthermore, the Internet had not yet been developed and consequently, modern-day promotional mechanisms like streaming formats or YouTube videos, were non-existent.